-Day campers (ages 7 – 11) participate in the same activities as our resident campers and choose those activities at Sunday orientation (see below).
-Activities include arts and crafts, sailing, canoeing, pontoon boat, archery, hiking, tennis, basketball and volleyball.
+Day campers (ages 7 – 11) participate in the same activities as our resident campers.
+Activities include arts and crafts, sailing, canoeing, pontoon boat, archery, hiking, basketball and volleyball.
 All campers participate in our swimming program.

 Campers will enjoy the same lunch as our resident campers and staff.
 If your child prefers they can bring a bag lunch.
 We provide Bug Juice (kool-aid) and milk every day for lunch and water is available throughout the day.

 Please complete your camper’s health information online and complete all forms necessary prior to arrival at camp.
 Health form information can be found by logging into lourdescamp.campintouch.com

 In the event of an emergency, we will make every attempt to notify parents or the emergency contacts chosen by the parent/guardian.
 If necessary emergency transportation will be handled by 911.

 What to Bring to Camp Everyday

 Please label all belongings!

 - Change of clothes

 - Personal toys